-Passport holders of following 51 countries and regions can be granted a visa-free stay of up to 72 hours while in transit via Beijing Capital Airport (PEK) and Shanghai Pudong International Airport (PVG) & Hongqiao International Airport (SHA), Guangzhou Baiyun Airport (CAN), Chengdu Shuangliu International Airport (CTU), Shenyang Taoxian International Airport (SHE), Dalian International Airport (DLC), Harbin Taiping International Airport (HRB), Xian Xianyang International Airport (XIY), Guilin Liangjiang International Airport (KWL), Kunming Changshui International Airport (KMG), Hangzhou Xiaoshan International Airport (HGH), Wuhan Tianhe International Airport (WUH), Tianjin Binhai International Airport, Qingdao Liuting International Airport (TAO) and Xiamen Gaoqi International Airport (XMN):
+Passport holders of following 51 countries and regions can be granted a visa-free stay of up to 72 hours while in transit via Beijing Capital Airport (PEK), Shanghai Pudong International Airport (PVG) & Hongqiao International Airport (SHA), Guangzhou Baiyun Airport (CAN), Chengdu Shuangliu International Airport (CTU), Shenyang Taoxian International Airport (SHE), Dalian International Airport (DLC), Harbin Taiping International Airport (HRB), Xian Xianyang International Airport (XIY), Guilin Liangjiang International Airport (KWL), Kunming Changshui International Airport (KMG), Hangzhou Xiaoshan International Airport (HGH), Wuhan Tianhe International Airport (WUH), Tianjin Binhai International Airport, Qingdao Liuting International Airport (TAO) and Xiamen Gaoqi International Airport (XMN):

 There are a very few situations where no visa is required or you can obtain one on arrival.
 The following paragraphs explain the main exemptions.
 You should also be familiar with airline regulations.